Emma Whitcomb Babcock: Early life

 Emma Whitcomb was born in Adams, New York, April 24, 1849.
 She was the daughter of Henry Holley Whitcomb and Judith Maria Mooney Whitcomb.

 Career

 As a writer, Babcock contributed to journals and magazines.
 Also a book-reviewer, she was probably best known through her series of unsized articles which during five years appeared in the New York City "Evening Post."
 She was a contributor to the first number of "Babyhood" and also of the "Cosmopolitan."
 She published "Household Hints" (1890), and later, "A Mother's Note Book."
 She conducted a department in the Homemaker.
-Babcock werote a novel, which embodied many distinctive features of the oil country.
+Babcock wrote a novel, which embodied many distinctive features of the oil country.
 Her husband's profession turned her attention to educational subjects, and she published many articles in the technical journals on those subjects.
 She was interested in home mission work and was president of a literary club which was known throughout western Pennsylvania, and which founded a public library.
 She died in 1926 and is buried in Adams Rural Cemetery, Adams, New York.